Naming conventions for metrics and dimensions 🔗

 Metadata with large number of possible values: Use one dimension key for many different dimension values.

-Non-numeric values: Numeric dimension values are usually labels rather than measurements.
+Nonnumeric values: Numeric dimension values are usually labels rather than measurements.

-Example: Custom metric name and dimensions 🔗
+Example: Custom metrics and dimensions to measure HTTP errors 🔗

-You want to track the following data:
+Let’s imagine you want to track the following data to oversee HTTP errors:

 Number of errors